 In the springtime, Gavel’s Farm is a much-anticipated farmstand at the Saturday Ferry Plaza Farmers Market, famed for their flavorful hothouse-grown tomatoes, but shoppers may not be familiar with how they got started in the United States after emigrating from Ukraine.
 Like many immigrants who make up so much of California’s farming community, the Gavelovskyys relocated for their family’s safety, wellbeing, and future.
 Now, as Ukraine is under siege by Russia, they are raising money for their friends and family in their homeland.

 Uprooting from Ukraine and Resettling in Sacramento

-In 1999, farmer Sergey Gavelovskyy started growing tomatoes, bell peppers, and cucumbers for his family and local community in Ukraine, using greenhouses to protect his crops from the cold regional climate.
+In 1999, farmer Sergii Gavelovskyy started growing tomatoes, bell peppers, and cucumbers for his family and local community in Ukraine, using greenhouses to protect his crops from the cold regional climate.

 Over a decade after Ukraine declared independence from Russia in 1991, public protests broke out in response to the president’s efforts to revive economic ties with Moscow.
 Amidst growing unrest, the family trickled out of Ukraine.
 “My family came here as refugees,” says Val.
 “My parents moved here in 2011, and we moved to Sacramento, California, because we had some relatives here.”

 In 2016, Sergii, his wife, Tanya, and their two sons, Daniel and Mark, followed the footsteps of Val and his family and moved to Sacramento, home to the largest population of Ukrainian immigrants in California.